MiniGameWorlds/MiniGameWorld/resources/devWiki/log.md

 # 2022-01-05
 - Add more detectable events
-- Fix FAIR_FILL team registration bug in TeamBattleMiniGame
+- Fix team registration bug in TeamBattleMiniGame

 # 2022-01-08
 - Manage player's `allowFlight` state
 - Release `0.3.4`

+# 2022-01-13
+- Fix exception throwing when plugin is disabled with no minigames
+- Change `PVE` meaning
+- Release `0.3.5`